A Brief History of San Marco

 Centennial Committee

-The San Marco Preservation Society (SMPS) has put together a powerhouse of San Marco talent and influence.
-The San Marco Centennial Committee represents two critical organizations, local business leaders, and two grassroots neighborhood groups: SMPS, San Marco Merchants Association, San Marco Garden Circle, and the Granada neighborhood.
+The San Marco Preservation Society (SMPS) assembled a powerhouse of San Marco talent and influence.
+The San Marco Centennial Committee represented two critical organizations, local business leaders, and two grassroots neighborhood groups: SMPS, San Marco Merchants Association, San Marco Garden Circle, and the Granada neighborhood.

 Matt Carlucci, Sr.